autumnmarin/Git_Certified/README.md

-# 🚀 GitHub Learning Program
+# 🚀 GitHub Learning Program Notes

 ### Hi friends! 👋
 I'm starting a GitHub repo so we can collaborate on an awesome and complete set of notes.

 Let's work together to build something great! 💪✨

-# Git and GitHub Learning Plan
+## Git and GitHub Learning Plan

 - [GitHub Foundations Certification Prep Course](insert-link-here) complete with prep materials and sample questions is now live - visit the [Discussion](insert-link-here) to start your certification journey!
 See you there 😎